 The major difference between Klaviyo and SendinBlue lies in the price.
-As mentioned earlier, Klaviyo calculate their pricing on contacts, while SendinBlue is base theirs on the number of emails sent.
+As mentioned earlier, Klaviyo calculates their pricing on contacts, while SendinBlue has based theirs on the number of emails sent.
 This makes it somewhat difficult to fully compare the pricing plans of Klaviyo and SendinBlue.

 But let’s say you have 20,000 contacts and want to send them each 3 emails over one month.
 With Klaviyo this would cost you $375, while with SendinBlue you’d pay only $29.